-- Find your legislator's phone number (Appendix A). - Once connected to the congressional office, ask to speak to the staff member who handles education or workforce development issues (depending on what program you are referencing).
+1. Find your legislator's phone number (see Appendix).

+2. Once connected to the office, ask to speak to the staff member who handles education or workforce development issues (depending on what program you are referencing).
 Legislators rarely take calls directly until you get to know them.
 Refrain from leaving a message with the front desk.
-If the education staff member is not available, ask to leave a message in his or her voicemail. - 3.
-After you have identified yourself, tell the staff member the reason you are calling-remember to keep your remarks short and focused. - 4.
-Remember to say "Thank you for taking my call and considering my views"-even if he or she disagrees with you.
+If the education staff member is not available, ask to leave a message in their voicemail.

+3. After you have identified yourself, tell the staff member the reason you are calling-remember to keep your remarks short and focused.

+4. Remember to say "Thank you for taking my call and considering my views"-even if he/she/they disagree(s) with you.